-Tuition, Kit, and registration fee may be paid by cash, credit card, money order, check, Title IV, loan, etc.
+Tuition, Kit, and registration fee may be paid by cash, credit card, money order, check, Title IV, Ioan, etc. The student is responsible for any amounts not paid by Title IV funds and will make personal payments on any balance due.

-Registration Fee: Payable upon enrollment

-Class Kit: Payable prior to the first day of attendance if purchased from the school.
+Registration Fee: Payable upon enrollment Class Kit: Payable prior to the first day of attendance if purchased from the school.
+Unless financial aid is being utilized.
 Tuition: Monthly payment schedule is available (1st payment is due before or on 1st day of school.)

 Financial Aid disbursements are paid directly to the school.
 The student must sign appropriate papers so the school may credit their account for tuition, class kit, fees and supplies.
-When students 'account is paid in full, any overpayments are refunded to the student.
+Any overpayments are refunded to the student.

-Hair Professionals offers scholarships to graduating seniors of area high schools.
+Hair Professionals offers scholarships to graduating seniors of area high schools, for certain start date.
 Application forms are available through the Admissions Office and are mailed to High School Counselors each spring.
-We also offer a Scholarship based upon attendance and grades and is payable upon graduation if the terms of the scholarship are met.
+We also may offer a Scholarship based upon attendance and grades and is payable upon graduation if the terms of the scholarship are met.